 Meet One of Our Patients

 Maryann Dotegowski was the 19th patient to undergo open fetal surgery at Vanderbilt to repair her unborn baby's spina bifida.
-Her daughter, Emily, is now a 12-year-old middle schooler.
+Her daughter, Emily, is now a thriving teen.
 Click the image to learn more about Emily.

 - The New England Journal of Medicine (2011 study results)